Pena (footballer)

 Renivaldo Pereira de Jesus (born 19 February 1974), known as Pena, is a Brazilian former professional footballer who played as a striker.

-Club career
+Career

 Pena was born in Vitória da Conquista, Bahia.
-After playing with modest clubs in his country he had his first taste of European football in 1998, but only lasted a few months with Grasshopper Club Zürich, moving then to SE Palmeiras.
+After playing with modest clubs in his country, he had his first taste of European football in 1998, but only lasted a few months with Grasshoppers, moving then to Palmeiras.

-In 2000, Pena signed for FC Porto, where he was the top scorer in the Primeira Liga in his first season with 22 goals while also adding the Taça de Portugal.
-After falling out with coach Octávio Machado he was loaned to RC Strasbourg Alsace in France, where he failed to settle; two other loans ensued, and the player experienced some success at both S.C.
-Braga and C.S.
-Marítimo.
+In 2000, Pena signed for Porto, where he was the top scorer in the Primeira Liga in his first season with 22 goals while also adding the Taça de Portugal.
+After falling out with coach Octávio Machado, he was loaned to Strasbourg in France, where he failed to settle; two other loans ensued, and the player experienced some success at both Braga and Marítimo.

 Released by Porto in June 2005, Pena returned to Brazil.
-After a spell with Botafogo de Futebol e Regatas he saw out his career with modest sides, retiring in 2011 at the age of 37.
+After a spell with Botafogo he saw out his career with lowly sides, retiring in 2011 at the age of 37.